yld/siit/frontend/README.md

 For each service, we want to see the monthly cost.
 Use the fields `price` on the `service.json` enpdoint to compute the monthly price as follow:

 - MONTHLY_COST = FLAT_COST + COST_PER_USER * (NB_USERS_USING_THE_SERVICE - NB_USERS_INCLUDED)

+### Level 5: Bonus

+Add a searchbar in order to filter users and services.